H. Orth Hirt Chair, Professor of History

 - "Out of Love for My Kin: Aristocratic Family Life in the Lands of the Loire, 1000-1200" published by Cornell Press, March 2010.

-- in Medieval Western European Culture, edited by Linda Mitchell, Garland Press, 1998.
+- “Powerful Allies and Dangerous Adversaries: Aristocratic Women and Power in Medieval France” in Women in Medieval Western European Culture, edited by Linda Mitchell, Garland Press, 1998.

 - Medieval Monks: Ideals and Realities: Essays in Honor of Richard E. Sullivan, co-edited with David Blanks and Michael Frassetto, Brill 2006.